Ning410/Ning410.github.io/_pages/about.md

 I began working at High-Flyer AI in 2021 (converted from an internship to a full-time role), primarily responsible for employer branding.
 Since 2023, I have shifted my focus to technical recruitment for DeepSeek.

-I am not cexploring positions outside of my current scope.

 RedNote📕: [a Big Snail](https://www.xiaohongshu.com/user/profile/59c7d83f51783a785dde9d1c)